Shuttle/shuttle-esb/queue-manager.md

 ---
 # IQueueManager

-An implementation of the `IQueueManager` interface is used to manage the queues used in shuttle-esb.
+An implementation of the `IQueueManager` interface is used to manage the queues used in Shuttle.Esb.

-The queue manager cannot be swapped out for your own implementation as it is integral to the functioning of shuttle-esb and the default implementation should suffice.
+The queue manager cannot be swapped out for your own implementation as it is integral to the functioning of Shuttle.Esb and the default implementation should suffice.

 ## Methods